 250 Outreach/Special Programs students

-- The Student Activity Fee for all students is $280.
+- The Student Services Fee for all students is $310.

-Exceptional student housing is available at Two50Two, MIAD’s residence hall completed in 2014.
-Located directly across the street from MIAD’s main academic building, Two50Two offers apartment-style suites designed and built exclusively for MIAD students.
+Exceptional student housing is available at Two50Two, MIAD’s residence hall.
+Located directly across the street from MIAD’s main academic building, Two50Two offers apartment-style suites exclusively for MIAD students.

 MIAD requires all full-time students to live at Two50Two, unless the student meets one of the following criteria: has a permanent residence within 45 miles of campus; is at least 21 years of age; is married; is a custodial parent; is a junior or senior; or has special needs which cannot be met at Two50Two.
 Housing information is mailed to all admitted students in March.

 While MIAD’s residence hall offers fully equipped kitchens, we do understand there are times when students would prefer to eat on-campus in the MIAD cafe.
-MIAD requires a minimum $500 meal plan ($250/semester) for all residential students (those living on-campus).
+MIAD requires a minimum $1,700 meal plan ($850/semester) for all residential students (those living on-campus).
 Student may choose to add additional funds to their minimum meal plan, or purchase food independently to prepare in their apartment kitchen.